simonsobs/ocs/docs/user/centralized_management.rst

 The HostManager Agents will normally run on the bare systems, rather than in Docker containers.
-This is because they need to start and start other processes and start Docker containers on the system.
+This is because they need to start and stop other processes and start Docker containers on the system.

 To enable full centralized control of your system, there must be an instance of HostManager Agent set up for each host in the Site Config